On Our Side

 Installation of wall sheathing, adding shear strength to the overall structure.

 Installation of house wrap which adds another layer of protection to the elements.

 Installation of new siding, fascia, and soffit.

 Replacement of roof with insulated panels and new shingles.

-Summer and fall of 2021 if funds are available
+Fall of 2021 for siding/insulation, Spring of 2022 for roofing if funds are available

 The Black Hills Playhouse (BHP), associated with the College of Fine Arts at the University of South Dakota, is unique to our region, providing high-quality, professional theatre productions for residents and visitors to the Black Hills, as well as diverse artistic and educational opportunities for theatre professionals and students in our unique, idyllic setting in Custer State Park.